 SteelSeries apps are easy to use

 SteelSeries Sonar brings a super versatile EQ module for headphone audio, a more rudimentary EQ for microphones, and a large portion of EQ presets for both, as well as a suite of audio features and filters.
-It’s well laid out, it definitely looks a little more modern than Engine, which is nice.
+It’s well laid out; it definitely looks a little more modern than Engine, which is nice.

 ROCCAT Swarm is a bit of a mess

 ROCCAT’s Elo headsets use ROCCAT Swarm to access features like EQ customization, LED settings, and more.
-Swarm is one of the worst laid out apps on this list.
+Swarm is one of the worst laid-out apps on this list.
 There are three pages of options for a headset like the Elo 7.1 Air: Pinned, Settings, and Illumination.
 Illumination is exactly what it sounds like, and Settings is where you find all your options; this results in a mess of nearly identical-looking boxes of different sizes.
 The pinned page lets you choose which settings boxes to save on a separate page, so you don’t have to go hunting every time you want to know the battery level.
 Still, it feels very clunky.

 Roccat NEON is new, slick, and not quite done yet

-Not a lot of devices can use Roccat’s next generation of companion app yet, but it could be a solid foundation for more once it’s out of beta.
+Not a lot of devices can use Roccat’s next generation of companion apps yet, but it could be a solid foundation for more once it’s out of beta.
 NEON is far less cluttered than Swarm, with a streamlined interface, more empty space, and an easy-to-navigate layout.
 It offers all the same features you’d expect of a companion app, like surround sound (depending on the device), LED light controls, and EQ presets.
 It’s a little barren right now, but Roccat is planning to add more features and more devices as it develops the app.

 Many headsets support Dolby Access